-Asynchrony always occurs when there are input/output operations, including file operations and any network communication.
-This applies, first of all, to HTTP requests, which no web application can do without.
-And frontends do nothing except make requests to servers.
+Asynchrony occurs whenever there are input/output operations, including file operations and any network communication.
+This is especially relevant for HTTP requests, which no web application can do without.
+Any application’s frontend constantly makes requests to servers and cannot do anything without them.

-To understand this lesson, you need to understand how the HTTP API works.
+To understand this concept, you need to understand how the HTTP API works.

-Asynchrony occurs naturally in network requests.
-The server needs some time to accept the request, process it, and send the response back.
-And the answer may not come if there are network errors.
+Asynchrony is a natural part of network requests.
+The server takes some time to accept the request, process it, and send back the response.
+And the response may not come if there are network errors.

-At the most basic level, an HTTP request and HTTP response are just text sent to the server and from the server back to the client:
+At the most basic level, an HTTP request and response are just texts sent to the server and back from the server to the client:

 GET / HTTP/1.1